Gordon J. BernhardtCFP®

 How do you do good in your community?

-I support charitable causes that are important to me including funding three scholarships at three different colleges to support students who had to overcome some of the same obstacles I had to overcome.
+I was raised with the philosophy that you should help those less fortunate and I believe in the adage, “To whom much is given, much is required.”
+I have been blessed with and am thankful for the encouragement others gave to me on my journey.
+Therefore, it was important to me to establish scholarships at three different colleges to support students who are facing some of the same obstacles I had to overcome.
 But one of the more satisfying things I get to do is to help business owners and executives leverage their personal story through my Profiles in Success Interviews.
 I believe every individual has a story that can uplift at least one other person in this world and that we have an obligation to share our story.
-One of my favorite questions to ask clients, prospective clients, and interviewees, is to describe an object of great personal importance and the significance of that object to them.
-I have found that one answer to be one of the most memorable answers people give.
+One of my favorite questions to ask clients, prospective clients, and interviewees, is to describe an object of great personal importance and explain why that object is significant to them.
+The answers to that single question have been some of the most memorable, relatable, and inspiring messages I have been told.
+What is your object of great personal importance?

 When you retire you’re going to…?